 Clay is a dynamic SPEAKER who brings passion, energy, enthusiasm, and creativity to his presentations.
 Whether it’s addressing teens at a youth rally, speaking to adults at a conference, or emceeing a wedding or special occasion, he is reliable, trustworthy, and unflappable.
 See some of his past and future speaking engagements here.

 Clay is a WRITER who loves to share his thoughts on family, faith, ministry, and the Vancouver Canucks.
-Aside from maintaining his own blog, Clay writes regular columns for Canadian Youth Worker, Converge Magazine, and Canucks Hockey Blog.
+Aside from maintaining his own blog, Clay writes regular columns for Canadian Catholic, Canadian Youth Worker, Canucks Hockey Blog, and Vancity Buzz.

 Clay graduated from Richmond Senior Secondary School and then obtained his Bachelor of Commerce majoring in Accounting from UBC.
 After UBC, Clay did work in accounting, human resources, and financial planning, all the while serving as a parish youth ministry coordinator at St. Paul Parish in Richmond.
 After World Youth Day 2002 in Toronto, Clay obtained his current position as Director of the Office of Youth and Young Adult Ministry, a role he considers his “dream job.”